epquito/To-do-list-Assesment/README.md

 ```

-#Configure the database_role
+# Configure the database_role
-Within database role we will use handles,tasks,vars subdirectories
+Within the database role, we will use handlers, tasks, vars subdirectories.

 -tasks/main.yml:
 ```bash
 ---